What is an Herbal Nervine?

 Nervine Stimulants

 Nervine Stimulants cause a direct stimulation of the nervous system, thus not often needed in our modern day time of hyperactivity.
-In most cases it is more appropriate to stimulate the body’s innate vitality with the help of adaptogens, nervine or even digestive tonics, which work by augmenting bodily harmony and thus have a much deeper and longer-lasting effect.
-A problem with commonly used stimulants (such as coffee) is that they have a number of side effects and can themselves be involved in causing many problems such as anxiety, tension and caffeine dependence.
+In most cases it is more appropriate to stimulate the body’s innate vitality with the help of adaptogens, and digestive tonics.
+A problem with commonly used stimulants (such as coffee) is that coffee has a number of side effects and can be involved in causing many problems such as anxiety, tension and caffeine dependence.
+Not to mention coffee beans are one of the highest sprayed crops for glyphosate.

 Some herbal examples include: Green and Black Tea, Coffee, and Kola.